 - Creative elements.

-Put simply, buyer personas help align all messaging to the types of content your audience wants to consume at each point in their path-to-purchase.
+Put simply, personas help align all messaging to the types of content your audience wants to consume at each point in their path-to-purchase.

 Here are some ways to collect this data: